Blowup algebras of determinantal ideals in prime characteristic: Introduction

-We first show that the Rees and associated graded algebras of determinantal ideals have mild singularities from the perspective of Frobenius \cite{HoHu1,HoHu2,HoHu3,HoHuStrong}.
-In particular, we show that several of them are strongly $F$-regular, or at least $F$-pure.
-These singularities are regarded as the characteristic $p$ analogue of log-terminal and log-canonical singularities \cite{H98,HW02,MS97,SmithFrational,SmithComm,Smith97} (see also \cite{SurveyTestIdeals}).
+In what follows, $I_t(-)$ denotes the ideal generated by $t$-minors, and $P_{2t}(-)$ the ideal generated by $2t$-Pfaffians.
+In our first set of results, we show that the Rees and associated graded algebras of determinantal ideals have mild singularities from the perspective of Frobenius \cites{HoHu1,HoHu2,HoHu3,HoHuStrong}.
+In particular, we show that several of them are strongly $F$-regular, or at least $F$-split.
+These singularities are regarded as the characteristic $p$ analogue of log-terminal and log-canonical singularities \cites{H98,HW02,MS97,SmithFrational,SmithComm,Smith97} (see also \cite{SurveyTestIdeals}).
 We recall that strongly $F$-regular rings are Cohen-Macaulay and normal \cite{HoHuStrong}.
-They are also simple as modules over its ring of differential operators \cite{DModFSplit}.
-We point out that the local cohomology modules of $F$-pure rings satisfy desirable vanishing theorems \cite{HRFpurity,DSGNB} and their defining ideals satisfy Harbourne's conjecture on symbolic powers \cite{HC1,HC2,GrifoHuneke}. in the following result, we denote by $\R(I)$ the Rees algebra corresponding to the regular powers of the ideal $I$, and by $\R^s(I)$ and $\gr^s(I)$ the Rees and associated graded algebras correspoding to the symbolic powers of the ideal $I$.
+They are also simple as modules over their ring of differential operators \cite{DModFSplit}.
+We point out that the local cohomology modules of $F$-split rings satisfy desirable vanishing theorems \cites{HRFpurity,DSGNB} and their defining ideals satisfy Harbourne's conjecture on symbolic powers \cites{HC1,HC2,GrifoHuneke}.
+In the following result, we denote by $\R(I)$ the Rees algebra corresponding to the ordinary powers of the ideal $I$, and by $\R^s(I)$ and $\gr^s(I)$ the Rees and associated graded algebras corresponding to the symbolic powers of the ideal $I$.